 In 1968, Daniel’s dispatches about les événements de mai made it plain to both the Economist editors and Daniel himself that a parting of the ways was unavoidable.
 It was also in that epochal year that Jeanne and Daniel acquired a two-floor apartment, with a lovely garden patio, in the Fifth Arrondissement on rue de Bièvre (no. 13), a street of only one block, between the quai and the boulevard St. Germain.
 Rue de Bièvre was at that time, in Jeanne’s words, “one of the dirtiest little streets in Paris,” but was eventually gentrified to such a degree that President François Mitterrand moved in to the big house at number 20.

-After Daniel’s death, Jeanne set up a cot for guests in one room, and I was just one who took advantage of her hospitality, visiting for at least a week nearly every year until just a few years ago.
+After Daniel’s death, Jeanne set up a cot for guests in one room, and I was just one of many who took advantage of her hospitality, visiting for at least a week nearly every year until just a few years ago.
 I remember her rushing into my room one morning with the shocking news of the arrest of Dominique Strauss-Kahn.
 At least once during every visit she would offer, with the assistance of her maid, and after an apéritif, a sumptuous multi-course mid-day meal, during which the two of us together drank most of a bottle of red.

 Travel was one of Jeanne’s passions.
 She loved Italy, and especially Florence, but she said her favorite city in the world was New York.
 She breezed in to the Nation office one day shortly after a trip to China, and told me her camera had been stolen there, but that government spies who had her group under constant surveillance saw the theft and her property was returned.
 When I announced that I planned to visit a dear friend now living in Tel Aviv, she said she would not go to Israel until the Palestinian people were no longer oppressed.